bpinsard/CoRe/drafts/seq_rep/seq_rep_new.md

 On the third evening (D3), subjects first performed TSeq for 7 blocks followed by 7 blocks of IntSeq, each block including 12 repetitions of the sequence or 60 keypresses.

-This was followed by a task specifically designed for MVPA analysis, which alternates short practice blocks of 4 different sequences similarly to @wiestler_skill_2013.
+This was followed by a task specifically designed for MVPA analysis, similar to a previous study [@wiestler_skill_2013], which alternates short practice blocks of 4 different sequences, including TSeq et IntSeq as well as two new sequences.
 It however differed in that, in our study, all 4 sequences used the left-hand 4 fingers excluding the thumb.
 Also, as for the initial training, sequences were performed repeatedly and without interruption nor any feedback, this in order to probe the processes underlying automatization of the skill.